tlj/graft.nvim/README.md

 ### Graft Should

 - [x] Configure and lazy load plugins through simple configuration
-- [x] Expect plugins to be Neovim packages in pack/ folder
+- [x] Expect plugins to be Neovim packages in site/pack/ folder
-- [x] Be added as a submodule itself
 - [x] Use explicit configuration and loading
 - [x] Support running plugins out of order while retaining full configuration

 ### Should Not

-- [x] Change the filesystem (download/remove plugins)
 - [x] Implicitly load configuration